Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 ### Primary keys

 If you take a look at the above example, you'll notice that the `line item` subobject has its field `product id` marked with the `key="reference"` attribute.
 This is assuming that its type `product` is used on the key of the `product` object, which is not shown here.
-Alternatively, if you define and use a subtype of the `product` type for the key field, e.g. `line item product`, then you will be able to use the `key="supplied"` attribute instead.
+Alternatively, if you define and use a subtype of the `product` type for the key field, e.g., `line item product`, then you will be able to use the `key="supplied"` attribute instead.

-The generated `line item` entity will automatically include the primary key of its parent object `sales order`, i.e. the `sales order id` field, as part of its own primary key along with the `product id`.
-This makes defining subobjects more natural, as you don't need to worry about including the parent key fields in it.
+The generated `line item` entity will automatically include the primary key of its parent object `sales order`, i.e., the `sales order id` field, as part of its own primary key along with the `product id`.
+This makes defining subobjects more natural, as you don't need to worry about including the parent key fields in them.

 If you look at the `option` subobject, you will see that it has a key field `option code` that is supplied by the user.
 However, the generated entity for that object will also include both `sales order id` and `product id`, which are the primary key of its parent object `line item`, and those fields will be part of the `option` entity's primary key.